 Texas has been the leading US state in oil and natural gas production since 1940.
 Last year, Texas garnered the highest oil production in the state’s history, generating 1.59 billion barrels of oil for the year of 2018.
 Many of the oil fields in Texas originate from two formations, The Permian Basin and the Eagle Ford Shale.
 The biggest oil cities are Houston, Austin, Dallas, San Antonio and Midland.
 The oil and gas industry uses water in all parts of operation and that water is often locally sourced from groundwater, rivers or lakes (both natural and artificial).
 As Texas is a hard water state, oil and gas producers are often fighting to keep their operations running and their equipment scale free.Mining is also a major contributor to the Texas economy.
 The mining sector in Texas consumes significant amounts of water that can be as hard as 15,000 PPM.

 Fixing your water quality issues in the state of Texas will depend on your specific water source.
 It is best to test your potable water supply in order to get a better understanding of your water quality.
 Testing is relatively cheap.
 The test results will allow you to understand if your potable water has issues that need to be addressed.
-Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system or other whole home water treatment solutions.
+Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system, water softening system or other whole home water treatment solutions.